pyga/parsley/doc/tutorial3.rst

 Parsing data that comes in over the network can be difficult due to that there is no guarantee of receiving whole messages.
 Buffering is often complicated by protocols switching between using fixed-width messages and delimiters for framing.
-Fortunately, parsley can remove all of this tedium.
+Fortunately, Parsley can remove all of this tedium.

-With:func:`makeParser`, Parsley can generate a `Twisted`_
-`IProtocol`_-implementing class which will match incoming network data using Parlsey grammar rules.
+With :func:`makeParser`, Parsley can generate a `Twisted`_ `IProtocol`_-implementing class which will match incoming network data using Parlsey grammar rules.
 Before getting started with :func:`makeParser`, let's build a grammar for `netstrings`_.
 The netstrings protocol is very simple::